38 Best Things to Do in Chicago in 2023 (By a Local)

 Is Chicago a good place to visit right now?

 Chicago is a great place to visit right now, regardless of the time of year.
 Note that depending on what time of year you plan on visiting, activities may vary.
-The spring and fall are popular seasons to visit.
+Spring and fall are popular seasons to visit.
 Summer is also popular, however, the city can get extremely hot.
 In contrast, winters can be extremely cold.

 Is downtown Chicago open?